VerdeMsk/Razer-Hydra-SteamVR-driver-2025/README.md

 Crouch | Button 3

 For HMD can use any driver that supports button crouch.
-Can use the [TrueOpenVR and SteamVR bridge driver](https://github.com/TrueOpenVR) for HMD (FreeTrack for HMD from smartphones or ArduinoHMD for [full-fledged DIY HMD](https://github.com/TrueOpenVR/TrueOpenVR-DIY/blob/master/HMD/HMD.md)).
+Can use the [OpenVR-ArduinoHMD driver](https://github.com/r57zone/OpenVR-ArduinoHMD) or [TrueOpenVR and SteamVR bridge driver](https://github.com/TrueOpenVR) for HMD (FreeTrack for HMD from smartphones or ArduinoHMD for [full-fledged DIY HMD](https://github.com/TrueOpenVR/TrueOpenVR-DIY/blob/master/HMD/HMD.md)).
 While pressing button 3 on the Razer Hydra the keyboard button is pressed (the button is configurable).
 Crouch settings can be found in the configuration file "default.vrsettings".

 ## Installation